alettieri/itil-notes/ServiceDesign.md

 * Partners

 ## People
-People skills and comptentencies involved in supplying IT services
+People skills and competencies involved in supplying IT services

 ## Products
 Technology stack and management systems that deliver the IT service